koskath/arete2/course_content/ML/final_md_files/Lecture9/lecture_9_slide_38_img1.md

-# Here is what the image 1 in slide 38 of lecture 9 contains:
+# Here is what the image 1 in slide 38 (Bonus Slide) of lecture 9 contains:

 The image depicts a graph with two axes that intersect at the origin, forming a standard Cartesian coordinate system.
 The horizontal axis is labeled "zic," while there is no label on the vertical axis.
 Two distinct curves are plotted on this graph: